pushpitkamboj/AnimAI/README.md

 - add a `docker-compose.yml` for local testing (worker + API + vector DB),
 - create a `quickstart.md` with screenshots and sample prompts, or
 - pin dependency versions and add `requirements-dev.txt`.

+## Special thanks

+Special thanks to the Manim community for their beautiful documentation, examples, and continuous support — their work greatly inspired this project.
+See the official docs: https://docs.manim.community/en/stable/index.html
+Note: Manim library and Manim Community edition are different, refer manim community docs for more details.